 How to Find a Good Neurologist

-Some of us have been fortunate to connect with doctors and other medical care providers who we are pleased with, and we often feel like winners in some big lottery; but then there are those people who are still seeking the right team members.
-People will often ask how to find a good doctor and I’ve accumulated some tips that might be useful if you are in the still searching group.
+Some of us have been fortunate to connect with doctors and other medical care providers who we are pleased with, and we often feel like winners in some big lottery.
+But then there are those people who are still seeking the right team members.
+People will often ask how to find a good doctor, and I’ve accumulated some tips that might be useful if you are in the still-searching group.

 Upfront, I want to say I recognize many people don’t have the option to look around for doctors.
 They may live in remote areas with limited numbers of providers or have insurance constraints that keep them to certain doctors.
-If you fall in one of those groups, I can only hope you are satisfied with the medical care and advice you receive.
+If you fall into one of those groups, I can only hope you are satisfied with the medical care and advice you receive.